 Here at Traders Trading, we seek to entertain and educate.
 One of the best ways to learn to do something right is to learn from others’ mistakes.
 And learning from somebody else’s mistake can also be entertaining.

-My worst trade ever involved a brother-in-law, a drug company, FDA approval of a drug, and out of the money call options.
+My worst trade ever involved a brother-in-law, a drug company, FDA approval of a drug, and out of the money A call option is the right to BUY a stock or commodity.
 For you traders with any kind of experience you already know how this story goes.

 About 7 years ago when I was first getting into trading my brother-in-law worked for a drug company that was waiting on FDA approval for an intravenous version of a commonly used drug.
 Let me absolve my brother-in-law of any wrongdoing or nefarious activity.
 He just happened to work for the company and that is how I first heard about it.
 He never once said I should get in on a great opportunity or anything else.
 This was all my doing.